liu-qilong/liu-qilong.github.io/contents/note/the-road-to-serfdom.md

 The groups whose conditions are relatively worsen, e.g. the middle class, could turn to support Fascism movements.
 Though they appear to support different groups than the socialists, they are exercising exactly the same principles.
 As Hayek has pointed out: "Fascism is the stage reached after communism has proved an illusion".

-> There can be little doubt that no single economic factor has contributed more to help these movements than the envy of the unsuccessful professional man, the university-trained engineer or lawyer, and of the “white-collared proletariat” in general, of the engine driver or compositor and other members of the strongest trade-unions whose income was many times theirs.
+> There can be little doubt that no single economic factor has contributed more to help these movements than the envy of the unsuccessful professional man, the university-trained engineer or lawyer, and of the "white-collared proletariat" in general, of the engine driver or compositor and other members of the strongest trade-unions whose income was many times theirs.

 > Fascism and National Socialism, on the other hand, grew out of the experience of an increasingly regulated society’s awakening to the fact that democratic and international socialism was aiming at incompatible ideals.
 Their tactics were developed in a world already dominated by socialist policy and the problems it creates.
 They had no illusions about the possibility of a democratic solution of problems which require more agreement among people than can reasonably be expected.
 They had no illusions about the capacity of reason to decide all the questions of the relative importance of the wants of different men or groups which planning inevitably raises, or about the formula of equality providing an answer.
 They knew that the strongest group which rallied enough supporters in favor of a new hierarchical order of society, and which frankly promised privileges to the classes to which it appealed, was likely to obtain the support of all those who were disappointed because they had been promised equality but found that they had merely furthered the interest of a particular class.